 Community Facilities Agreement (CFA)

-A community facilities agreement (CFA) is a contract between the city and Developer that is required whenever the construction of public infrastructure is funded entirely or in part by a private developer.
+A Community Facilities Agreement (CFA) is a contract between the city and a developer that is required whenever the construction of public infrastructure is funded entirely or in part by a private developer.
 It ensures that new development is adequately served by public infrastructure and that the infrastructure improvements are constructed according to city standards.

 - Contract – The agreement and corresponding exhibits and cost estimates describing the infrastructure improvements to be constructed or funded;

-- Financial guarantee - A bond, letter of credit, cash escrow, or completion agreement in an amount sufficient to guarantee project completion, as required by policy;
+- Financial guarantee – A bond, letter of credit, cash escrow, escrow pledge or completion agreement in an amount sufficient to guarantee project completion, as required by policy;

 The content of a CFA should correspond to the civil construction plans under review by the city's Infrastructure Plan Review Center (IPRC) and must be executed before the associated plat can be filed.